cilsat/scribe/doc/draft.md

 language corpus was unavailable, the UBM was pre-built from a different source.
 4. Evaluate the speaker model using the test data set aside in step 2 by calculating the per frame speaker identification accuracy.
-The results of this step are detailed in Table 2.
+The results of this step are detailed in @Tbl:tbl2.

 Training data (s)   SER (%)   # Speakers
 ----                ------    ----